ibmresilient/resilient-community-apps/fn_virustotal/data/pb_virustotal_scan_attachment.md

 `attachment`

 ### Description
-Perform a VirusTotal scan against an attachment.
+Perform a VirusTotal scan on an attachment.
 Write the results to a note.

 ---